typhoon1217/claude-code-rag-vector-db/README.md

 ## 🔍 How It Works

+1. **Prerequisites**: ChromaDB server runs on port 8000
-1. **Indexing**: Code files are parsed and split into semantic chunks
+2. **Indexing**: Code files are parsed and split into semantic chunks
-2. **Embedding**: Each chunk is converted to vector embeddings using transformers
+3. **Embedding**: Each chunk is converted to vector embeddings using @xenova/transformers
-3. **Storage**: Vectors are stored in ChromaDB for fast similarity search
+4. **Storage**: Vectors are stored in ChromaDB via HTTP client
-4. **Retrieval**: When you search, similar vectors are found and ranked
+5. **MCP Server**: Provides stdio-based MCP tools for Claude Code
-5. **Integration**: Claude Code receives relevant context automatically
+6. **Integration**: Claude Code uses MCP tools to search indexed content

 ## 🎯 Best Practices